brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

   = help: consider giving it a 'static lifetime
 ```

-Each part of the error message is useful for understanding lifetimes:
+Each part of the error message was useful for me for understanding lifetimes:
 + This is an error: the Rust compiler will not produce an executable until I resolve the issue.
 + The Rust compiler "expected [a] lifetime parameter" and cannot infer the lifetime of the returned borrow.
 + The first "help" suggestion - "this function's return type contains a borrowed value, but there is no value for it to be borrowed from" - provides a solution: add a parameter which the returned value borrows from.
 + The second "help" suggestion - "consider giving it a `'static` lifetime" - provides another solution: return static data, (i.e. immutable data with known size at compile time), so that the binding is always valid.

-Let's try both solutions starting with adding the `'static` lifetime annotation.
+I am just gonna try both solutions starting with adding the `'static` lifetime annotation.

 ```rust
 fn f1() -> &'static i32 {